Strategic Content And Keywords Drive The Genuine Leads!

-Competition is fierce online, including for the local small to medium-sized businesses hoping to rank their services in search results.
-The fact is, serious consumers often search very specifically.
-So let’s look at a strategic approach to keywords & content that most of the competition will fail to execute.
-It is about targeting the ‘long tail of search‘ with keywords and it requires optimizing content very specifically.
+Competition is fierce online, including for the local small to medium-sized business that hopes to rank products or services in search results.
+The serious consumer searches very specifically, so let’s look at a strategic approach to content and keywords that MOST of the competition will fail to execute.
+It is about targeting ‘long tail of search‘ keywords and it requires identifying, then optimizing, content with those keywords (or key phrases).

 Specific or ‘Long Tail Keywords’ Explained

 The Long Tail theory was originally explored by a forward-thinking Chris Anderson in his Oct 2004 Wired Magazine article describing how the web might influence getting new business.
 Anderson, Editor of Wired Magazine at the time, later authored his best-selling book ‘The Long Tail’ to better detail his theory.

-As it applies to better search engine optimization and to marketing – the idea with ‘The Long Tail’ is to be visible for the specific keyword variations related to one’s ‘core business focus’.
+As it applies to better search engine optimization and to marketing – the idea with ‘The Long Tail’ is to be visible for the specific keyword variations related to one’s ‘business focus’ that serious consumers search.

-Proven below this theory shows that, while a business may generate less search discovery per ‘long tail’ keyword (i.e. 3 Bedroom Condo Greenwich Village) than it will for the most competitive keywords (i.e. NYC Condo), the collective impact for those ‘long tail’ keywords is likely to outperform that of the most obviously targeted.
-Again, the more specific the keywords & content are the less competitive it likely is in search results.
-The assumption being that most business competition has either only focused on the most obvious keyword searches or that they are not bothering to optimize content & keywords at all.
-The assumption is also that the serious consumer leads out there are searching much more specifically than the less serious masses.
+Proven below this theory shows that, while a business may generate less search discovery per ‘long tail’ keyword (i.e. 3 Bedroom Condo Greenwich Village) than it will for the most competitive keywords (i.e. NYC Condo), the collective impact for those ‘long tail’ keywords is likely to outperform the most obviously targeted.
+Again, the more specific the content’s keywords are the less competitive it likely is in search results.
+The assumption is that most business competition has either only focused on the most obvious keyword searches or that they are not bothering to optimize content & keywords at all.
+The assumption is also that serious leads are searching much more specifically than the less serious masses.